Purpose

 Applicants will be evaluated according to how the applicant:

-• when appropriate for the class, promotes writing and communication skills as part of the instruction
+• When appropriate for the class, promotes effective writing and communication skills as part of the instruction and as appropriate for the discipline.

 Application Process

 Any faculty member (full or part-time) may nominate an adjunct instructor for this award.
 Adjunct faculty members may also self-nominate.
-The deadline for applications is March 25, 2024.
-All submissions must be made online through InfoReady.
-The submission package must include in a single PDF document:
+The deadline for applications is April 3, 2026.
+All submissions must be made online through the Faculty Excellence Awards Portal.
+The submission must include :

 • a short statement (500-1,000 words) describing the applicant’s philosophy of teaching, the impact of those activities, and how the applicant meets the award criteria;